wdl339/chfs/docs/lab1/lab1.md

 ## Demo

 Lab 1 implements a simple single-machine inode-based filesystem which can support some basic filesystem operations, such as the creation of a file/directory, the deletion of a file, read/write a file and list the contents of a directory.
-After finish lab1, you can try to use the filesystem implemented by yourself!
+You can skip this demo part now and start your lab from the next part `Part1: Block Layer`.After finish lab1, you can try to use the filesystem implemented by yourself!
 Follow the steps:

 - Under `chfs` directory, execute: